Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2022-05-31-dynamicio-at-ODSC.md

 <span class="image center"><img src="{{ 'assets/images/data-pipeline.png' | relative_url }}" alt="xkcd - data pipelines" /></span>

 You think about the structure of your codebase, about how everything will be deployed, how you want to decouple orchestration from the logic of your ML-pipeline, and then you start thinking about domain driven development (DDD).
-You start thinking about abstractions and encapsulation and about testing.
+You start thinking about abstractions and encapsulation, about testing and data validation.
 That's when it hits you&ndash;testing; you can unit test most things and build a robust pipeline, but you also want fast feedback for when you introduce changes and improvements to your pipeline (shifting to the left)!
 What if you wanted to run a local regression test?
 With all data being read from external resources (databases, object storage service) you 'll have to mock all these calls (doable, but takes time) and replace actual data with sample input.
-And what about schema and data validations?
+And, finally, what about schema and data validations?
 How do you guarantee after data ingestion that all your expectations on the input are respected?

 You have a look at the code again.
 Filled with various I/O operations.
 Sometimes it's `csv`, others `parquet`, and others it's `json`, sometimes you read from a database and others from an object storage service (`s3` or `gcp`).
 Different libraries used to facilitate all these: `gcsfs`, `s3fs` and `fsspec`, `boto3` `sql-alchemy`, `tables`; and `pandas`, of course, sits at the core